Divine (performer): Pink Flamingos: 1971–1972

-Theater work and Female Trouble: 1973–1978
+Theatre work and Female Trouble: 1973–1978

-When the filming of Pink Flamingos finished, Divine returned to San Francisco, where he and Mink Stole starred in a number of small-budget plays at the Palace Theater as part of drag troupe The Cockettes, including Divine and Her Stimulating Studs, Divine Saves the World, Vice Palace, Journey to the Center of Uranus and The Heartbreak of Psoriasis.
+When the filming of Pink Flamingos finished, Divine returned to San Francisco, where he and Mink Stole starred in a number of small-budget plays at the Palace Theater as part of drag troupe The Cockettes, including Divine and Her Stimulating Studs, Divine Saves the World, Vice Palace, Journey to the Center of Uranus and The Heartbreak of Psoriasis., the latter a musical that closed after three performances.
 It was here that he first met androgynous performer Sylvester.
 Divine purchased a house in Santa Monica, which he furnished to his expensive tastes.
 On visits to Washington D.C. during the early 1970s, Divine and Waters attended the city's balls that were frequented by LGBT African-Americans.
 Here, Waters encouraged Divine's drag persona to become more outrageous, exposing her overweight stomach and carrying weapons.
 He later commented that he wanted Divine to become "the Godzilla of drag queens", a direct confrontation with the majority of Euro-American drag queens who wanted to be Miss America.
 In his private life, Divine became the godfather of Brook Yeaton, the son of his friends Chuck Yeaton and Pat Moran; Brook and Divine remained very close until Divine's death.

 In 1974, Divine returned to Baltimore to film Waters's next motion picture, Female Trouble, in which he played the lead role.
 Divine's character, teenage delinquent Dawn Davenport, embraces the idea that crime is art and is eventually executed in the electric chair for her violent behavior.
 Waters claimed that the character of Dawn had been partly based on the mutual friend who had introduced him to Divine, Carol Wernig, while the costumes and make-up were once more designed by Van Smith to create the desired "trashy, slutty look".
 In the film, Divine did his own stunts, including the trampoline scene, for which he had to undertake a number of trampolining lessons.
 Divine also played his first on-screen male role in the film, Earl Peterson, and Waters included a scene during which these two characters had sexual intercourse as a joke on the fact that both characters were played by the same actor.
 Female Trouble proved to be Divine's favorite of his films, because it both allowed him to develop his character and to finally play a male role, something he had always felt important because he feared being typecast as a female impersonator.
 Divine was also responsible for singing the theme tune for Female Trouble, although it was never released as a single.
 Divine remained proud of the film, although it received a mixed critical reception.